Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

-Another very interesting property of Fig.~\ref{fig:heave_damping} is the zero crossing that occurs with larger amplitude excitation.
-This suggests that at some point, when the structural oscillation amplitude is large enough, the aerodynamics has a stabilizing effect (dissipates vibrational energy from the structure).
-This aligns well with the observed aeroelastic behavior where a balancing of the aerodynamic and structural forces result in LCO.
-Comparison of the values of $\hat{h}$ at zero aerodynamic damping to the aeroelastic LCO amplitudes are remarkably well correlated, indicating that computation of aerodynamic damping may be a viable approach to not only investigate stability, but also to approximate the aeroelastic LCO amplitude.
+Another interesting property of Fig.~\ref{fig:heave_damping} is the zero crossing that occurs with larger amplitude excitation, suggesting that at some point, when the structural oscillation amplitude is large enough, the aerodynamics has a stabilizing effect (dissipates vibrational energy from the structure).
+This aligns with what is well known to occur in aeroelastic systems, where a balancing of the aerodynamic and structural forces result in LCO.
+Comparison of the values of $\hat{h}$ at zero aerodynamic damping to the aeroelastic LCO amplitudes are well correlated, indicating that computation of aerodynamic damping may be a viable approach to not only investigate stability, but also to approximate the aeroelastic LCO amplitude.

-Overall, these results comprehensively show that in the case of shock buffet the lock-in aeroelastic instability is driven by negative effective damping and is perhaps better thought of a s-DOF flutter.
+Overall, these results comprehensively show that in the case of shock buffet, the lock-in aeroelastic instability is driven by negative effective damping and is perhaps better thought of as a s-DOF flutter.
 This not only explains the high sensitivity of the aeroelastic system to even small amounts of structural damping, but also explains the sensitivity to mass ratio.
-Specifically, when the structural mass is large enough (or fluid density small enough) such that $2\zeta_h\omega_h m > c_{a_h}$, the lock-in/flutter instability can be completely suppressed.
-Otherwise the increase in mass ratio effects only the number of cycles for a stable LCO to develop, while the properties of the LCO itself are largely unaffected.
-These behaviors are remarkably similar to those observed for a s-DOF transonic stall flutter mechanism.
+Specifically, when the structural mass is large enough (or fluid density small enough) such that $c_h > c_{a_h}$, the lock-in/flutter instability can be completely suppressed.
+Otherwise the increase in mass ratio affects only the number of cycles for a stable LCO to develop, while the properties of the LCO itself are largely unaffected.
+These behaviors are similar to those described for a s-DOF transonic flutter mechanism~\cite{dowell24}.